PrEP

 There are different ways to take PrEP depending on the sex you are having and how regularly you are having unprotected sex:

-Some people only take one pill of PrEP daily.
+Some people take one pill of PrEP daily – at the same time every 24 hours.